processwire-recipes/Recipes/inline-critical-css.md

 ## Further optimization and optimizing
-At this point you have to manually edit the "$cssupdate" string everytime you're updating your css.
+At this point you have to manually edit the ``$cssupdate`` string everytime you're updating your css.
 This could also be automated using a grunt plugin like [grunt-cache-bust](https://github.com/hollandben/grunt-cache-bust) in combination with the .htaccess rules that are explained in the [original post](https://adactio.com/journal/8504).

 ----